-Karen Blixens Plads 8, 2300 København S, Søndre Campus
+Karen Blixens Plads 8, 2300 København S, Søndre Campus, Building: Afventer

-My research concerns processes of both radical and moderate political change as these are lived by the people entangled with them.
-With a particular focus on Syria, I have investigated such processes both before and in the aftermath of the 2011 uprising.
+My research concerns the field of political anthropology with a particular emphasis on processes of both radical and moderate political change as these are lived by the people entangled with them.
+With a specific focus on Syria and Syrian refugees in neighbouring countries, I have investigated such processes both before and in the aftermath of the 2011 uprising.